-&lt;sup>51 The statistical annex of this report, that is available at the web site, and previous editions of this report, also give statistics on Trilateral Patent families and Four blocs families.
+The statistical annex of this report, that is available at the web site, and previous editions of this report, also give statistics on Trilateral Patent families and Four blocs families.
 These are a filtered subset of patent families for which there is evidence of patenting activity in all the Trilateral blocs (EPC, Japan, and U.S.), or all the Trilateral blocs and R. Korea, respectively.

-regional) phase, although in some parts of this report they are counted in the year of filing in the earlier international phase.
+counted in the year that they enter the national (or regional) phase, although in some parts of this report they are counted in the year of filing in the earlier international phase51.